Ohio elections chief OKs drop boxes inside, outside boards - WHIZ News

 The new directive requires Ohio’s 88 county boards of elections to accept absentee ballots around the clock at secure receptacles at their central offices and also clears them to set up “convenient drive-through ballot drop offs” outside.

-“Outside” is not defined, and the order does not mention the word “property,” which may ultimately cause some confusion.
-In Cuyahoga County, for example, LaRose gave special approval to a drive-thru drop box that’s located across the street from the board, on property owned by Cleveland State University.
+“Outside” is not defined, but LaRose’s office said it means on the board’s property.
+The order does not mention the word “property,” however, which may ultimately cause some confusion.
+In Cuyahoga County, for example, LaRose gave special approval to a second drive-thru drop box that’s located across the street from the board, on property owned by Cleveland State University.

 Another board, in Athens County, said it needed special permission from his office just to offer drop boxes at both its front and back entrances.